Billingegroup/cookiecutter/news/scikit-package.rst

 **Changed:**

-* Rename therepositroy and package name to `scikit-package`.
+* Rename repositroy and package name to `scikit-package`.

 **Deprecated:**